alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 {% endif %}

-{% if not wants_supermarket_deliveries and wants_social_care %}
+{% if not has_someone_to_shop and not wants_supermarket_deliveries and wants_social_care %}

-Someone from your local authority will contact you about your care needs within the next week.
+If people in your area are told to start shielding, your local authority will contact you to talk about what support you need in order to shield.

+In the meantime, contact your local authority if you need urgent help and cannot rely on friends, family or neighbours: https://www.gov.uk/coronavirus-local-help

+You won’t get the help you need if you do not contact them.

 {% endif %}

-{% if not wants_supermarket_deliveries and not wants_social_care %}
+{% if not has_someone_to_shop and not wants_supermarket_deliveries and not wants_social_care %}

+Based on what you told us, you do not need support at the moment.

+{% endif %}

+{% if has_someone_to_shop and wants_social_care %}

+If people in your area are told to start shielding, your local authority will contact you to talk about what support you need in order to shield.

+In the meantime, contact your local authority if you need urgent help and cannot rely on friends, family or neighbours: https://www.gov.uk/coronavirus-local-help

+You won’t get the help you need if you do not contact them.

+{% endif %}

+{% if has_someone_to_shop and not wants_social_care %}

-Based on what you told us, at the moment you do not need help getting supplies or meeting your basic care needs.
+Based on what you told us, you do not need support at the moment.

 {% endif %}